 “We support the idea of forming an Asia-Pacific free trade area.
 We believe this is in our practical interest and represents an opportunity to strengthen our positions in the rapidly growing APR markets.
-I want to note that over the past five years, the share of APEC economies in Russia’s foreign trade has increased from 23 to 31%, and from 17 to 24% in exports.
+I want to note that over the past five years, the share of APEC economies in Russia’s foreign trade has increased from 23 to 31 percent, and from 17 to 24 percent in exports.
 And we have no intention of stopping there.”

-“Our union has been developing dynamically, and we are eager to build relations with all countries and associations that are interested in doing sopp,” he said.
+“Our union has been developing dynamically, and we are eager to build relations with all countries and associations that are interested in doing so,” he said.

 President Putin stressed the broad opportunities that would open up for communications between the participating leaders and coordination of positions on diverse issues from economic to social to ecological to humanitarian.

 “Our countries strive to cooperate based on the principles of consensus and voluntary participation, mutual respect and willingness to compromise, regardless of the political situation.
 This is what APEC’s unique spirit of partnership is all about.
-We believe that effective economic integration based on the principles of openness, mutual benefit and the universal rules of the World Trade Organisation is the primary means of achieving this goal.”
-President Putin stated.
+We believe that effective economic integration based on the principles of openness, mutual benefit, and the universal rules of the World Trade Organisation (WTO) is the primary means of achieving this goal”, President Putin stated.

 President Trump will be attending the APEC meetings in Vietnam this weekend, and it will be interesting to note what transpires afterwards.
-If there are no concessions on Free Trade by the United States, then it leaves the ball very much in the court of a China-Russian alliance to forge ahead an Asia-Pacific agreement without them.
-The signs are from both Beijing and Moscow are that this is exactly what will happen.”
+If there are no concessions on free trade by the U.S., then it leaves the ball very much in the court of a China-Russian alliance to forge ahead an Asia-Pacific agreement without them.
+The signs from both Beijing and Moscow are that this is exactly what will happen.”